What Is an Immigration Psychological Evaluation?

 What is a psychosocial evaluation for immigration?

-It is a forensic mental health evaluation prepared for an immigration waiver or relief filing, not a treatment record.
-A clinician interviews the person being evaluated, administers standardized assessments, and writes a report addressed to USCIS or an immigration court.
-The report ties concrete clinical findings to the legal standard the case has to meet.
-Some readers and attorneys call it a forensic psychosocial evaluation, a hardship evaluation, or an immigration psychological evaluation; these name the same document.
+An immigration psychological evaluation, also called a psychosocial evaluation, is a forensic clinical assessment prepared for an immigration filing, not a treatment record.
+A licensed clinician interviews the person the law focuses on, administers standardized instruments, and writes a report for USCIS or the immigration court that ties clinical findings to the legal standard the case must meet.
+Some readers and attorneys call it a forensic psychosocial evaluation or a hardship evaluation; these name the same document.

 Who is evaluated, and why does it depend on the case?